Ned Kahn

-Ned Kahn is an environmental artist and sculptor, known in particular for museum exhibits he has built for the Exploratorium in San Francisco.
-His works usually intend to capture an invisible aspect of nature and make it visible.
+Ned Kahn is an environmental artist and sculptor, known in particular for museum exhibits, one of which is the Exploratorium in San Francisco.
+His work usually intends to make an invisible aspect of nature, visible.

 Early life

 Kahn was born in New York City and raised in Stamford, Connecticut.
-At the age of 10, Kahn staged his first exhibition of sculptures fashioned from items salvaged from a junkyard, where his mother had taken him.
+At the age of 10, he staged his first exhibition of sculptures fashioned from salvaged junkyard items, where his mother had taken him.

-After graduating with a degree in botany and environmental science from the University of Connecticut in 1982, Kahn moved to San Francisco, where he was fascinated by the Exploratorium.
+After graduating with a degree in botany and environmental science from the University of Connecticut, in 1982, Kahn moved to San Francisco, where he was fascinated by the Exploratorium.
 He worked there from 1982 to 1996 under the tutelage of the museum's founder, Frank Oppenheimer.
-Later, Kahn was the artist in residence at the Headlands Center for the Arts starting in 2001.
+In 2001, Kahn became the artist in residence at the Headlands Center for the Arts.

 Kahn moved from San Francisco to Graton, California in 1998 and works from the Ned Kahn Studios in Sebastopol.
 He is married and has two children.
 Kahn cites his daily meditation routine as key to his artistic development.